Are Geraniums Poisonous to Cats?

 Introduction

 Images of kitties snoozing contentedly in the garden sun may have their appeal, but life isn't always so accommodating.
-Planting a garden as pleasing to cats as it is to cat lovers takes thought; many otherwise-delightful flowers aren't cat safe.
+Keeping houseplants or planting a garden that is as pleasing to cats as it is to cat owners takes thought; many otherwise-delightful flowers aren't cat safe.
 Consider the colorful, popular plants called geraniums (Pelargonium spp.).
 Tender perennials in U.S. Department of Agriculture plant hardiness zones 9 through 10, they're radiant, summer-blooming annuals elsewhere.
-For all their charms, geraniums have one major drawback: They're poisonous to cats.
+For all their charms, scented geraniums have one major drawback: They're poisonous to cats.

 The American Society for Prevention of Cruelty to Animals estimates that about one in three cats occasionally snacks on vegetation.
 Suggested reasons for this behavior include a desire for supplemental nutrients, the fun of pouncing on wind-tossed leaves or the feline yearning to be the center of attention.
 Whatever impels them, geranium-munching cats ingest two toxins, geraniol and linalool.
-To become really sick, kitty would have to work his way through several geraniums.
-Swallowing even a small amount of the compounds, however, will make him uncomfortable.
-He may stop eating, vomit, become depressed or develop irritated skin around his mouth where the toxins penetrated the fur.
+To become really sick, kitty would have to work his way through several geranium plants or the equivalent dose if ingested in the form of an essential oil or jams.
+Ingestion of even a small amount of the compounds, however, will make him uncomfortable.
+He may experience loss of appetite, vomiting, anorexia, ataxia, depression, or skin irritation/dermatitis around his mouth where the toxins penetrated the fur.

 1. Get him away from the plant immediately.